 A research group leader or Principal Investigator should apply for data access using the Data Access Application Form found on the IRIS website.
-Review of an application is typically completed within two weeks once all materials are received.
+A downloadable PDF version is also available.
+Review of an application is typically completed within one week once all materials are received.
 If approved, all research group members will be asked to:

 - Pay the administrative seat fee (applicable only for researchers not affiliated with an IRIS member university)

-- Sign the IRIS Virtual Data Enclave Acceptable Use Policy
+- Each VDE user must sign and agree to the IRIS Virtual Data Enclave Acceptable Use Policy

 Required documents and training

-The Data Access Application form is an online document available through the IRIS website.
+The Data Access Application form is an online document available through the IRIS website, or via a downloadable PDF.
 To prepare this form the primary applicant/principal investigator should first collect the following information: